hetfs/wezterm/README.md

 ---

-A structured and modular **WezTerm configuration** built for developers who value speed, clarity, and full control over their terminal workflow.
+A structured and modular **WezTerm configuration** crafted for developers who value speed, clarity, and full control over their terminal workflow.

 ---

-# Core Goals
+## Core Goals

 * Clean and maintainable architecture
-* Cross-platform consistency
+* Consistent cross-platform experience
-* Modal keybindings with leader modes
+* Modal keybindings powered by a leader system
 * Intelligent pane navigation
-* Safe and structured extensibility
+* Safe and extensible structure

 ---

-# What Is WezTerm
+## What Is WezTerm

 [WezTerm](https://wezfurlong.org/wezterm/) is a GPU-accelerated terminal emulator and multiplexer written in Rust.